top of page

 • Changing seasons are also threatening maple syrup production because of increased variability in the tapping season;

-• And coastal and inland flooding will necessitate investments in aging infrastructure."
+• And coastal and inland flooding will necessitate investments in aging infrastructure."https://www.shaheen.senate.gov/news/press/shaheen and-hassan-respond-to-findings-for-northeast-region-in-federal-climate-change-report

 Published: Friday 7 February 2014